decker-dev/decker-dev/README.md

 # Hey Hackers 👋

 My name is Decker.
-I am the CTO of Commet and a student of Computer Engineering at UADE.
+I am the CTO @Commet and a student of Computer Engineering at UADE.

 ### 📫 How to reach me?
 - [Twitter](https://x.com/0xDecker)